IBM/mac-ibm-enrollment-app/README.md

 2. Installing software bundles to get you up and running.
 3. Education / URL link actions for next steps and help.

-The application provided is a UI that takes imput from both the customer as well as a JAMF event policy script.
+The application provided is a UI that takes input from both the customer as well as a JAMF event policy script.

 ### JAMF Workflow
 1. The application and it's corresponding JAMFIntegrationHelper binary / daemon are deployed on enrollment to the system.
 2. Additionally a script can be run to retrieve / provide information to the app's plist that lives in the customer's Library/Preferences.
-	1. The hrFirstName populated through ldap connector, retrieved via API request from the client and written.
+	1. The hrFirstName populated through the LDAP connector, retrieved via API request from the client and written.
 	2. A speed test package to run the background to populate the plist with a download rate value.
 	3. The bundle sizes as well as a calculated rate in seconds per bundle for bundle selection screen.